cpraveen/numa/chebintconv.md

 from scipy.interpolate import barycentric_interpolate
 ```

-[@Trefethen2019] provides more details and proof regarding these results.
+[@Trefethen2019] provides more details and proofs regarding these results.
+The decay rate of Chebyshev coefficients can also be deduced by identifying Chebyshev series with the Fourier cosine series (see later chapters) and using the decay properties of Fourier transform.

 ## Chebyshev series